awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

 - The saved model path that contains the ``model.bin`` file.
-This path has the same purpose as the ``--restore-model-path`` used during offline inference CLIs in which GraphStorm looks for the ``model.bin`` file, and uses it to restore a trained model.
+This path has the same purpose as the ``--restore-model-path`` used during offline inference CLIs in which GraphStorm looks for the ``model.bin`` file, and uses it to restore the trained model weights.
 - The updated graph construciton JSON file, ``data_transform_new.json``.
 This JSON file is one of the outputs of graph construction pipeline.
 It contains the updated information about feature transformation and feature dimensions.
 If using the :ref:`Single Machine Graph Construction <single-machine-gconstruction>` CLIs, the